Aliases for PTHLH Gene

 GeneCards Summary for PTHLH Gene

 PTHLH (Parathyroid Hormone Like Hormone) is a Protein Coding gene.
-Diseases associated with PTHLH include Brachydactyly, Type E2 and Brachydactyly, Type E. Among its related pathways are Signaling by GPCR and Peptide ligand-binding receptors.
+Diseases associated with PTHLH include Brachydactyly, Type E2 and Brachydactyly, Type E. Among its related pathways are Signaling by GPCR and Development_Hedgehog and PTH signaling pathways in bone and cartilage development.
 GO annotations related to this gene include hormone activity and peptide hormone receptor binding.

 UniProtKB/Swiss-Prot for PTHLH Gene